dcehd/todou-telegram-bot/README.md

 ---
 TODOU is an effective task management bot for Telegram.
 It helps users organize and complete their tasks in an engaging way by offering batch task display and completion tracking.

+## Features

+---
+- **Batch Task Display:** View tasks in customizable batch sizes (1-10 tasks or all tasks at once).
+- **Completion Tracking:** Mark tasks as completed and prevent them from being displayed again.
+- **Persistent Storage:** Save and load completed tasks using `completed_tasks.json`.
+- **Interactive Buttons:** Use inline "Done" buttons to mark tasks as completed.
+- **Dynamic Updates:** Displays congratulatory messages when all tasks are completed.

 ## Setup

 ---